jetannenbaum/Bipes4RP2040/docs/labs/alternatingBlink.md

     ```Insert the Cathode leads into the Ground(-) rail```

-1. We will also use a resistor from one of the ground pins on the Pico and connect it to the ground rail.
+1. We will also use a resistor from one of the ground pins on the microcontroller and connect it to the ground rail.

     ```Insert the resistor leads into j3 and into the Ground(-) rail```